peterirlam/peterirlam/README.md

 ## Hi there! 👋

-I am a full stack developer for Citizens Advice Lancashire West.
+I am a front end developer working for Citizens Advice Lancashire West.

-I'm learning Python with plans to move onto learning Java & C#.
+Also experienced and skilled in React & back end technologies.

 Long term plan is to add Angular to my skill set, then move onto another functional language such as Elixir.